Things You Need to Know and Do When You Get a New Puppy

 Despite my research prior to getting this puppy, I was still not as fully equipped as I wish I had been.
 I read plenty of information on puppies, but there were still some things that I never read anywhere that I would like to share.

 So let's say you've finally brought your puppy home and made sure you have everything you need from the puppy checklist.
 Maybe you've even seen a few more things that you wanted to buy like a body harness, a head halter, puppy clothes, bedding, etc. In terms of buying bedding or a large pillow for your dog to sleep on, I would wait until you've had him for a while.
 We decided to wait to see what our dog liked the most first and I'm glad we did because those pillows/beds would have been a waste of money for us.
 Our dog gets hot easily and loves to lay completely sprawled out, belly down, on the hardwood or tile floor (you can see him doing this in my previously posted photo of him above).
 It helps him cool off and he almost always prefers this to laying on the carpet.
 Besides a pillow/bed, there are other items where you might wait to see your puppy's preferences.
 For example, I know a fellow puppy owner whose 7 week old Australian Shepherd thoroughly enjoys splashing around in his water bowl.
 Even though this is adorable, it isn't very fun cleaning spilled water up off your floor all day.
 So, this owner made sure her puppy's water bowl wasn't big enough for him to be able to splash around in.
-I know it is not logical to wait to buy your dog's water bowl, but this is just another example of different personality perks your puppy will have and how this can change the things you will buy for him.
+I know it is not logical to wait to buy your dog's water bowl, but this is just another example of how your puppy's personality and preferences can change the things you will buy for him.

 Simple Things to Discourage